The best camping in Hawaii with hiking

 8 sites · Tents, RVs, Lodging · Punaluu, HI

-For those who want to travel differently, come get connected to the land and attend our ‘āina program at Oahu’s most stunning valley property.
+Skip light polluted Honolulu and experience Oahu’s most stunning valley property.
 Also known as Sacred Valley, Kaliuwa’a is nestled on the northeast, windward side of the island.
-While easily accessible, it feels worlds away with both a valley view and a 15 minute walk to a deserted beach.
-No permits are required, above ground fires are welcomed: set up a tent, hammock (site 5), or sleep in your vehicle while giving back to the land!
+While easily accessible, it feels worlds away with both a million dollar valley view and a 15 minute walk to a deserted beach.
+No permits are required, above ground fires are welcomed: set up a tent, hammock (site 5), or sleep in your vehicle while giving back to the land through our free Aina Program!
 Guests check themselves in: straightforward directions are sent via a link in the Hipcamp chat after booking has been completed.
 Items to bring include bedding, bug spray, a flashlight, and secure food-storage containers.
-We provide clean restroom facilities with flush toilets and hose showers, just a five-minute walk from the campsite.
-There are also picnic tables for your dining needs: feel free to bring an above-ground There is a free one-hour ‘Āina learning experience that’s required, offered on Mondays, Tuesdays, Thursdays.
-You’ll learn how to care for and tend the land and by staying with us, you are helping to contribute to our youth educational programs and to preserve this beautiful place for generations to come.
+We provide clean restroom facilities with flush toilets and hose showers, just a short walk from the campsite.
+There are also picnic tables for your dining needs: feel free to bring an above-ground fire pit!
+There is a free one-hour ‘Āina learning experience that’s is offered on Mondays, Tuesdays, Thursdays.
+You’ll learn how to care for and tend to the land and by staying with us, you are helping to contribute to our youth educational programs and to preserve this beautiful place for generations to come.
 Key Highlights of a Sacred Valley Stay: agriculture educational program convenient self check-in with open-field grassy sites great for stargazing eco-friendly amenities close proximity to food trucks, beaches, and North Shore surf spots What to Expect: Just minutes from the highway, a stay in Kaliuwa’a is an idyllic escape where you are immersed in Hawai’i.
 Every moment designed to deepen your connection with the land itself.
 We aim to empower our visitors with clear pre-arrival and lodging procedures, so you feel welcomed and informed.
-At OAEZIS, we all play a role in caring for the land.
+We all play a role in caring for the land.
 Your kuleana (responsibility) is to manage your own trash and to leave the area better than you found it, honoring the ecosystem you’re a part of.
 Included: safe parking and a community-centered environment clean restroom facilities picnic tables Agriculture learning materials to enrich your experience with the land NOTE: A nearby gun range may be active

 Pets